fatfish-lab/aquarium-documentation/src/web/applications/jobs.md

 ![studio-jobs](../../_medias/screenshots/studio-jobs.webp)

-<$>[warning]
+> [!warning]
-Today, you can only see your own jobs.
+> Today, you can only see your own jobs.
 We are working on a feature to allow admin and super-admin you to see all the jobs of the platform.
-<$>